philosophie/suspenders/README.md

 * Configures staging with `RACK_ENV` and `RAILS_ENV` environment variables set to `staging`
 * Adds the [Rails 12factor][rails-12factor] gem
-* Adds free Mandrill add-on and configure SMTP settings to use it
+* Adds free Sendgrid add-on and configure SMTP settings to use it
 * Adds free Airbrake add-on
 * Adds free Papertrail add-on